zoomix/ionic_feeder/README.md

 * ...

 ##BUGS:
+* ion-refresher stops updating of timer on samsung s3 running 4.3. =/
 * Are timezones going to be a real problem in using timestamps?
 Cross device?
 Time syncs?
 * Sometimes we get two timers running for the same feeding.
 * Resyncing doesnt reset previous day. (should clear anything up to that date.)